-- any transaction that could potentially affect the strategy of the Company and its controlled subsidiaries, their financial structure or scope of business, particularly entering into or terminating industrial and commercial agreements that could significantly impact the Group's future development; - any transaction, when it exceeds €500 million and, in particular: - any subscription for or purchase of securities, any immediate or deferred investment in any grouping or company or business venture, - any contribution or exchange of assets, with or without additional compensation, concerning goods, rights, or securities, - any acquisition of real property or real property rights, - any purchase or sale of receivables, acquisitions or divestments of goodwill or other intangible assets, - any issue of securities by directly or indirectly controlled companies, - granting or obtaining loans, borrowings, credit facilities or short-term advances, - any settlement of or compromises to settle legal disputes, - any disposal of real property or real property rights, - any full or partial divestments of equity interests, - granting of any lien, security interests, sureties, and guarantees.
+- transactions that could potentially affect the strategy of the Company and its controlled subsidiaries, their financial structure or scope of business, particularly the execution or termination of industrial and commercial agreements that could significantly impact the Group's future development; - transactions valued individually at over €500 million, including but not limited to: - investments in securities and immediate or deferred investments in any company or business venture, - contributions or exchanges of assets, with or without additional compensation, concerning goods, rights or securities, - acquisitions of real property or property rights, - purchases or sales of receivables, acquisitions or divestments of goodwill, or other intangible assets, - issues of securities by directly or indirectly controlled companies, - granting or obtaining loans, borrowings, credit facilities or shortterm advances, - transactions or compromises to settle legal disputes, - disposals of real property or real property rights, - full or partial divestments of equity interests, - constitution of collateral and guarantees.

-As an exception to the above rules, however, the Chief Executive Officer may, on an exceptional basis and after seeking the opinion of the Audit Committee, perform any transaction not exceeding 15% of consolidated equity as measured at the previous fiscal year-end.
-The Chief Executive Officer must report on any such transaction at the next Board of Directors' meeting.
+As an exception to the above rules, the Chief Executive Officer may, on an exceptional basis and after obtaining the opinion of the Audit Committee, carry out any transaction valued at no more than 15%of consolidated equity as measured at the previous year-end.
+The Chief Executive Officer reports on any such transaction at the next Board meeting.

-These provisions apply to transactions performed directly by the Company and by all entities the Company directly or indirectly controls, except for intragroup transactions.
+These provisions apply to transactions carried directly by the Company and by all entities the Company directly or indirectly controls, except for intragroup transactions.

-In addition, the Chief Executive Officer is also given specific authorisations each year to issue and enter into all types of guarantees and carry out financing transactions.
-These
+In addition, the Chief Executive Officer is also given specific authorisations each year to issue sureties, collateral and guarantees and carry out financing transactions.
+These authorisations are renewed each year on the recommendation of the Governance and Social Responsibility Committee, and were most recently renewed in December 2019 for 2020.